Magical Girl Raising Project

 Magical Girl Raising Project (魔法少女育成計画, Mahō Shōjo Ikusei Keikaku) is a Japanese light novel series written by Asari Endō and illustrated by Maruino.
-Takarajimasha has published thirteen volumes since 2012 under their Kono Light Novel ga Sugoi!
+Takarajimasha has published seventeen volumes since 2012 under their Kono Light Novel ga Sugoi!
 Bunko imprint.
 The series is licensed in English by Yen Press.
 A manga adaptation with art by Pochi Edoya was serialized in Kadokawa Shoten's Comp Ace magazine between September 2014 and October 2015.
 An anime television series adaptation by Lerche aired in Japan between October and December 2016.
-An anime adaptation of the Restart light novel has been announced.
+A second season by SynergySP adapting the Restart light novel is scheduled to premiere in 2026.

 Plot

-A viral, popular social network game known as the "Magical Girl Raising Project" has the ability to grant players a 1-in-10,000 chance of becoming a real-life magical girl.
-Each of the magical girls possess unique skills and special abilities and earn Magical Candies by protecting people and performing good deeds.
-However, at some point, the administration has decided that sixteen magical girls in a certain city is too many, announcing they will cut the number in half by having the magical girl with the fewest Magical Candies each week lose their powers.
-As the rules of the game get twisted out of control, the girls eventually find themselves dragged into a life-or-death battle against each other.
+A viral, popular social network game known as the "Magical Girl Raising Project" has the capability to grant players a 1-in-10,000 chance of becoming a real-life magical girl.
+Each of the magical girls possesses unique skills and special abilities and earns Magical Candies by protecting people and performing good deeds.
+However, at some point, the administration decided that sixteen magical girls in a certain city were too many, announcing they would cut the number in half by having the magical girl with the fewest Magical Candies each week lose their powers.
+As the rules of the game get out of control, the girls eventually find themselves dragged into a twisted life-or-death battle against each other.

 Media

 Light novels

 The first light novel volume was published on June 8, 2012 under Takarajimasha's Kono Light Novel ga Sugoi!
 Bunko imprint.
-Fifteen volumes have been published as of May 2021.
+Seventeen volumes have been published as of April 2022.
 Yen Press has licensed the series in English and began releasing translations of the light novels starting June 20, 2017.